 grounds, signalling to approaching visitors the activities housed beneath.
 Set into the naturally sloping contours of the site, the design makes direct references to ancient Scottish earthworks.

-Easter Elchies House – an original 18th century Highland manor house – must remain the primary focus of the estate and so the main access to the new visitor centre will begin near this building.
+Easter Elchies House – an original 18th century Highland manor house – remains the primary focus of the estate with the main access to the new visitor centre located near this building.
 The estate is as important to The Macallan as the buildings that make up the distillery and so a subtle manipulation of the terrain is used to reveal the built form and control views without appearing forced or overtly grand.
 The great 18th century garden designers knew the importance of flow and movement in a large landscape; that parks should be experienced on a meandering journey.
-The new distillery project celebrates the whisky-making process as well as the landscape that has inspired it, and will open to the public on 2nd June 2018.
+The new distillery project celebrates the whisky-making process as well as the landscape that has inspired it.

 The new distillery for The Macallan is located alongside their existing facility within the extensive 390-acre (158-hectare) estate of Easter Elchies House.